 Affirmation: I have fears, but I will no longer allow them to prevent me from reaching my destiny.

-Next Chapter (10): Courage… an excerpt from the soon to be released book: Motivation forthe World, One Word at a Time by Gary A. McAbee
+Next Chapter (10): Courage… an excerpt from the book: Defining Success, One Word at a Time by Gary A. McAbee